-This growing style is all about adding old to new, like adding a touch of nature to a home.
+This growing style is all about adding old to new, like adding a touch of nature to home.
 This trend can transcend all interior styles and can be implemented in countless ways.
-One of the most popular ideas that has resurfaced thanks to this popular design style is the sliding barn door.
+One of the most popular ideas that have resurfaced thanks to this popular design style is the sliding barn door.
 Barn doors may have once been used almost exclusively in small spaces that couldn’t accommodate a swinging door; that is not the case today.
 Nor are barn doors strictly limited to the rustic/reclaimed look that once defined the feature.
-There are so many ways to introduce them into a space; the finish of the doors can easily take them from the farm to an urban loft.
+There are so many ways to introduce them into space; the finish of the doors can easily take them from the farm to an urban loft.

 John Rogers Renovations has designed, built and installed many kinds of sliding barn doors and we recently asked two of these clients about their thoughts on this trending item!
 JRR client, Meryl Kaufman of Dunwoody liked the look of the door and did not like the space that a traditional swinging pantry door would take up in her kitchen.